nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/docker-usages.md

 docker run -d --name NXP-88888 -p 8888:8080 nuxeo:8.1
 ```

-Nuxeo is then available on the port 8888 of the Docker's host (hopefully your local machine if you run Linux or the result of&nbsp;`docker-machine ip default` on other systems).
-The name of your container will be&nbsp;`NXP-88888` which will be referred in the next commands.
+Nuxeo is then available on the port 8888 of the Docker's host (hopefully your local machine if you run Linux or the result of `docker-machine ip default` on other systems).
+The name of your container will be `NXP-88888` which will be referred in the next commands.

 ## Copy Some Files

-In order to copy you bundle into you container, you can run:
+In order to copy your bundle into your container, you can run:

 ```
 docker cp my-new-awesome-bundle.jar NXP-88888:/opt/nuxeo/server/nxserver/bundles/
 docker stop NXP-88888 && docker start NXP-88888
 ```

-The last commands, restart the container, meaning it wil restart nuxeo.
+The last command restarts the container, meaning it will restart nuxeo.

 ## What's Happening in There?

-There's no SSH daemon running in the container so to debug what's going on in the container, you can easily get the logs:
+There's no SSH daemon running in the container, so to debug what's going on in the container you need to get the logs:

 ```
 docker logs [-f] NXP-88888
 ```

-The&nbsp;`-f` options continuously tails the logs.&nbsp;
+The `-f` option continuously tails the logs.

-If you want to have more controls and feel like you're on a server, you can circumvent the "no ssh syndrom" by launching a&nbsp;`bash` command into the container :
+You can also open a shell in the container by launching a `bash` command into the container :

 ```
 docker exec -ti NXP-88888 bash